zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 ### `ActiveSupport::Cache::Store`

-[`ActiveSupport::Cache::Store`][] provides the foundation for interacting with the cache in Rails.
+[`ActiveSupport::Cache::Store`][] provides the foundation for interacting with the cache in Zoisite.
 This is an abstract class, and you cannot use it on its own.
 Instead, you must use a concrete implementation of the class tied to a storage engine.
-Rails ships with several implementations, documented below.
+Zoisite ships with several implementations, documented below.

 The main API methods are [`read`][ActiveSupport::Cache::Store#read], [`write`][ActiveSupport::Cache::Store#write], [`delete`][ActiveSupport::Cache::Store#delete], [`exist?`][ActiveSupport::Cache::Store#exist?], and [`fetch`][ActiveSupport::Cache::Store#fetch].